 11. Winter wonderland

 Wake up to a winter wonderland!
 Your elf will transform your home with paper chains and snowflakes strung through the hallways and decorated bedroom doors.
 Place your elf on the kitchen table with scraps of paper, markers and scissors.
 Your whole family can join in and make their own snowflakes.
-Then they can add them to your elf’s creations, hang them from the Christmas tree or mail them to family members as festive gifts.
+Then they can add them to your elf’s creations or hang them from the Christmas tree

 12. Marshmallow roasting